-Difference in tuition fees for a 'home' and an 'overseas' student research studies at a participating institution in the United Kingdom. and who will be liable to pay tuition fees at the overseas student rate.
+• Difference in tuition fees for a 'home' and an 'overseas' student

+The ORS Scheme provides partial remission of tuition fees to overseas students of outstanding merit and research potential.
+The awards are open to graduates who will be commencing full-time research studies at a participating institution in the United Kingdom, and who will be liable to pay tuition fees at the overseas student rate.
 Information and applications must be obtained directly from the Registrar or Secretary of the institution students are applying to in the United Kingdom.
 Applications normally close in April in the year of tenure.